coenttb/swift-sitemap/README.md

 ## Related Packages

-- [swift-html](https://github.com/coenttb/swift-html): The Swift library for domain-accurate and type-safe HTML & CSS.
+### Used By

+- [swift-web-foundation](https://github.com/coenttb/swift-web-foundation): A Swift package with tools to simplify web development.

 ## License